High Sierra Lake Hop

 LISTEN TO THE PODCAST: In Episode 34 "From the High Sierra to Mount Everest" Weekend Sherpa co-founders talk about highlights of their backpacking trip in the Sierra Nevada's Emigrant Wilderness.

 Emigrant Wilderness is reached on Hwy.
 108. Pick up your free and mandatory wilderness permit at the Summit Ranger Station on Hwy.
 108 in Pinecrest.
-Fires are allowed below 9,000 feet, but with the current drought be super careful and check with the ranger station beforehand, as things change.
+Fires have sometimes been allowed below 9,000 feet, however rules and regulations should always be checked beforehand because of changes to conditions, season, etc. Always check with the ranger station beforehand about campfire statuses.
 Dogs are allowed.
 Practice Leave No Trace and keep this beautiful place wild!
+UPDATE: August 2023: Due to the recent tropical storm, trails may be wet, but if dryer conditions prevail, they should be in decent to good shape soon.
+Be ready for mosquitoes after the rains!
+Be sure to call ahead to the Pinecrest Summit Ranger Station (209-965-3434) and talk to a ranger for a status update the trails.

 Bring the Outdoors to Your Inbox